suchialex/CINS3002-HW08/instructions.md

   </summary>

   - Copy the contents of classes.py, validations.py and class_functions.py to replit under folder hw08
-  - Upload your employees.pkl (it will NOT upload to hw08, you have to drag and drop it) - watch the solution video if you need help
+  - Upload your employees.bin (it will NOT upload to hw08, you have to drag and drop it) or execute code and Add Employee to create a new employees.bin file
   - Comment out the existing import statement and code in main function body
   - Copy the import statement and code from main.py in your PyCharm Project and paste it in the appropriate places in replit
   - Submit the URL on Canvas assignment